pivotal-cf/bookbinder/README.md

 ### Layout Repository

 If you specify a `layout_repo:` in `config.yml` with the full name of a git repository (e.g., `cloudfoundry/my-doc-layout`, which will default to GitHub), it will be downloaded for use as your book's `master_middleman` directory.

+Any files included in your book's `master_middleman/source` directory will override files of the same name in the specified layout repository.

 ### Section Repository Ref